-Business start-up activity means the delivery of completed client led business Plans under the Department of Enterprise, Trade and Investment's Regional Start Initiative or its successor programmes).
+Business start-up activity means the delivery of completed client led business Plans under the Department for the Economy and additional supports, available through the Enterprise Support Service, now branded as Go Succeed Northern Ireland.

 Business start-up activity means the delivery of completed client led business Plans under the Department for the Economy and the Regional Start Initiative (or its successor programmes).